24K+ (band): 2016–2017: Further lineup changes, "Still 24K", The Real One and Addiction

-24K had their first European concert in Warsaw, Poland on January 23, 2016 at Progresja Music Zone Main Stage, without Sung-oh.
-They held a showcase in Malaysia on April 22–24 which was presented by New Pro Star, with Sungoh and Daeil being absent for unknown reasons.
+24K had their first European concert in Warsaw, Poland on January 23, 2016, at Progresja Music Zone Main Stage, without Sung-oh.
+They held a showcase in Malaysia from April 22 to 24 which was presented by New Pro Star, with Sungoh and Daeil being absent for unknown reasons.
 On August 1, Choeun Entertainment made an official statement saying that members Daeil and Sungoh would be on hiatus; Sungoh was receiving medical treatment for his dislocated shoulder and Daeil had chosen to take a personal leave, although it was later discovered that Daeil had left the group to debut as a solo artist under the name "Big One".
 The statement also revealed that two new members, Changsun and Hongseob, would be added to continue as a seven-member group.
 24K released the digital single "Still 24K" on August 11.